Mass Perturbation Theory in the 2-Flavor Schwinger Model with Opposite Masses: More questions

 \section{More questions}

-The analysis above gives some nontrivial checks of the conjecture that the 2-flavor Schwinger model has an unbroken conformal sector even when small equal and opposite fermion masses are turned on.
-But the simple calculational scheme used here leaves many questions unanswered.
-What happens for higher $n$-point functions and higher orders in $\mu^2$?
-Can the suggestive analysis of (\ref{4123})-(\ref{4123sa2}) be justified and applied to higher $n$-point functions?
-Do the scaling dimensions of the fermion bilinears, (\ref{d+-}), which must be positive, give a clue to the nature of the phase transition that must occur between $\mu^2\ll m^2$ and $\mu^2\gg m^2$?~\cite{Coleman:1976uz} Are there observable effects at high energies of the non-trivial dimensions in the conformal sector?
-I believe that it is worth studying this model further.
+The analysis above gives some nontrivial checks of the conjecture that the 2-flavor Schwinger model has an unbroken conformal sector even when small equal and opposite fermion masses are turned on and describes the calculation of the leading corrections to all flavor-diagonal correlators in a systematic expansion in the fermion mass parameters..
+But the simple calculational scheme used here leaves some questions unanswered.
+Can the matrix analysis of 6-point and higher correlators in sections~\ref{sec-npt} be simplified.
+What happens in higher orders in $\mu^2$?
+Do the scaling dimensions of the fermion-bilinears, (\ref{d+-}), give a clue to the nature of the phase transition that must occur between $\mu^2\ll m^2$ and $\mu^2\gg m^2$?~\cite{Coleman:1976uz} Are there observable effects at high energies of the non-trivial dimensions in the conformal sector?
+Can the analysis be extended to include other fermion bilinears and the non-abelian chiral symmetry.~\cite{Witten:1983ar} And most importantly, does this solvable model give any clue to how an \textbf{unbroken} conformal sector might show up in the particle physics of our 3+1 dimensional world?\footnote{A referee suggested \cite{Wong:2020hjc} for discussion of how a 1+1 dimensional model might be relevant in 3+1 dimensions.} I believe that it is worth studying this model further.